 Use oyster bay in kitchen areas for both way rounds.

 If you paint your walls in Oyster Bay, then leave the cabinets in stark white or off-white and countertops in white marble or granite!

 If you plan on painting your cabinets in Oyster Bay – paint the walls in white or off-white neutral with glossy backsplash.

 Use white marble countertop as well!

-You must be thinking – why should I paint my home exteriors in green, right?
+You must be thinking – why should I paint my home exterior in green, right?

-Well, trust me – it is not so bad!
+Well, trust me – it actually works quite well.

-When natural light struck – this color will appear to be even more lighter and brighter!
+When natural light dominates, this color will appear to be even lighter and brighter!

-Use it both ways like kitchens – either paint the walls in Oyster Bay and let the door and window frames in white – or else – paint the frames in Oyster Bay and let the walls be white!
+For example, kin a kitchen paint the walls in Oyster Bay and let the door and window frames in white – or – paint the frames in Oyster Bay and let the walls be white.